|2012 Champions' League|

 Nicknamed as "the Cat", Bonetti was a legend at Chelsea.
 His finest moment came in the Final of the FA Cup in 1970 where his heroic play helped Chelsea to win the FA Cup.
 He was the FWA Player of the Year runner-up that year.
 However, he only earned 7 caps for England. his career was limited by playing with Gordon Banks at the same time.
 He was Banks' backup in the World Cup 1966.

 Cech is best remembered for being Chelsea's undisputred starting keeper from 2004 to 2014.
 He won almost everything in club football.
 He is considered among the greatest of his era.
-In 2015, he joined Arsenal.
+He also played for Sparta Prague, Rennes and Arsenal.
 For Czech Republic, he is the most capped player in the history of the Czech team, with 124 caps, and represented the country at the 2006 World Cup, as well as the 2004, 2008, 2012, and 2016 European Championships.

 RB: Peter Sillett (England)

 The son of Charlie Sillett, a fullback from Southampton.
 He played with Southampton until 1953 when he joined Chelsea along with his brother John.
 He was the club's highest scoring defender until John Terry broke the record.
 He won the League title in the 1954-1955 season.
 He went to the World Cup Finals in 1958.

 RB: Steve Clarke (Scotland)